Lawrence Lessig: Political background

-Lessig has emphasized in interviews that his study of philosophy at Cambridge radically changed his values and career path.
+Lessig emphasized in interviews that his study of philosophy at Cambridge radically changed his values and career path.
 Previously, he had held strong conservative or libertarian political views, desired a career in business, was a highly active member of Teenage Republicans, served as the 1978 youth governor for Pennsylvania through the YMCA Youth and Government program, and almost pursued a Republican political career.
 Since studying philosophy at Cambridge in the mid-1980s, Lessig has been politically liberal.
 What was intended to be a year abroad at Cambridge convinced him instead to stay another two years to complete an undergraduate degree in philosophy and develop his changing political values.
 During this time, he also traveled in the Eastern Bloc, where he acquired a lifelong interest in Eastern European law and politics.

-By the late 1980s, two influential conservative judges, Judge Richard Posner and Justice Antonin Scalia, selected him to serve as a law clerk, choosing him because they considered him brilliant, rather than for his ideology, and effectively making him the "token liberal" on their respective staffs.
-Later, Posner would call Lessig "the most distinguished law professor of his generation."
+By the late 1980s, two influential conservative judges, Judge Richard Posner and Justice Antonin Scalia, selected him to serve as a law clerk, choosing him because they considered him brilliant rather than for his ideology, and effectively making him the "token liberal" on their respective staffs.
+Posner would later call Lessig "the most distinguished law professor of his generation".
 Lessig remains skeptical of government intervention, but favors some regulation, calling himself "a constitutionalist".
 On one occasion, Lessig also commended the John McCain campaign for discussing fair use rights in a letter to YouTube where it took issue with YouTube for indulging overreaching copyright claims that led to the removal of various campaign videos.